Tomhero2kc/python-practice-projects/csv-reader/README.md

 # CSV File Reader

-A beginner Python project that reads and displays information from a CSV file.

-## Features

-- Reads CSV files using Python's built-in `csv` module
-- Displays each row clearly
-- Handles missing files
-- Handles missing columns
-- Uses `pathlib` to locate the CSV file
+This is a small Python project I created to practise working with CSV files.

+The program reads information from `sample_data.csv` and displays each person's name, age and city in the terminal.

-## Files
+## Project Files

-- `csv_reader.py` — contains the Python program
+- `csv_reader.py` contains the Python code
-- `sample_data.csv` — contains the example data
+- `sample_data.csv` contains the sample information

-## How to Run
+## How to Run It

 From the main repository folder, run: